Category Archives: Photo

 Dinner: Restaurante O Professor

 Day 3 – 22 Oct.
-Madeiras highest peak, Santana and Funchal
+Pico Ruivo, Santana and Funchal

-Today we should move to another hotel in Funchal, and the plan was to hike to Madeira’s highest peak: Pico do Arieiro (1,818 m) but due to very heavy rain and after approx. 250 m. walk half the group and I decided to return to the café at the parking lot where the trail started, and stay there.
-The other half concurred the weather conditions and after returning, few hours later, they all agreed that it was a bad idea with limited view, very slippery (dangerous) and very wet experience.
+Today we should move to another hotel in Funchal, and the plan was to hike to Madeira’s highest peak: Pico Ruivo (1,868 m) but due to very heavy rain and after approx. 250 m. walk, half the group and I decided to return to the Achada do Teixeira – Mountain Spot Café, at the parking lot, where the trail started, and stay there and wait for the other half.
+After returning and concurred the weather conditions, a few hours later, they all agreed that it was a bad idea with limited view, very slippery (dangerous) and very wet experience.

 On the way to Funchal we visited the small village Santana, famous for it’s A-framed thatched houses, Casas do Colmo, that also offer a glimpse into the local culture.